-All data which modifies the contents of the B register in the ALU is buffered in the one-byte A register.
-The modifier comes from the local storage register (LSR), the condition register (CR), or from an I/O device on data bus in (DBI).
-For normal address modification, output of the LSRs are fed to the B register, and through the ALU while the A register provided the forced modifier.
+All data which is used to modify the contents of the B register in the ALU is buffered in the one-byte A register.
+The modifier comes from local storage register (LSR), the condition register (CR), or from an I/O device on data bus in (DBI).
+For normal address modification, output of the LSRs are fed to the B register, and through the ALU while the A register provides the forced modifier.